ForYourEyesOnlyyy/Sentiment_Analysis_for_Financial_News/README.md

 ### Running the Web App

+Here's the updated **Web App & Deployment** section with options for running the app via Docker or Bash:

+---

+## Web App & Deployment

+The project includes a web application with both a REST API (powered by FastAPI) and a user-friendly UI (built with Streamlit) for sentiment analysis of financial news or tweets.
+The application can be run either using Docker or directly via Bash commands.

+### Running the Web App

-To launch the web app (FastAPI backend and Streamlit UI), follow these steps:
+To launch the web app (FastAPI backend and Streamlit UI), follow one of the two methods below:

-1. Run the setup script as described above.
+#### Option 1: Run with Docker

+1. Make sure Docker is installed and running on your system.
+2. Use Docker Compose to build and run the application:
+    ```bash
+    docker-compose -f deployment/docker-compose.yml up --build
+    ```

+#### Option 2: Run with Bash Scripts

-2. Run the following command to start the app:
+1. Use the following command to start the app:
     ```bash
     bash run.sh
     ```

 ## Data Processing and Pipelines